TAJKING10/TUGO/README.md

 ## Project Overview

-- **Service Seeker Side:** browse, and interact with services.
+- **Service Seeker Panel:** browse, and interact with services.
-- **Service Provider Side:** Provides businesses with a platform to manage their services and interact with Service Seekers.
+- **Service Provider Panel:** Provides businesses with a platform to manage their services and interact with Service Seekers.
 - **Code Walkthrough:** Provides an overview of the architecture, showcasing the technologies and structure behind the app.

 ---